issueapp/spring/issues/top3/data/story-three.md

 ---

-> Arne Jacobsen is the father of modern Danish design
+> Arne Jacobsen is the father of modern Danish design"

 -- Terri Winter, Top 3 by Design